Sedat Peker: Career

-On 13 January 2016, Peker threatened in a well-attended speech that the academics who signed the petition for peace with the Kurdistan Workers' Party (PKK).
-For this speech he got prosecuted, but acquitted in July 2018.
+On 13 January 2016, Peker issued death threats against academics who signed the petition for peace with the Kurdistan Workers' Party (PKK) in a statement on his personal website.
+He was prosecuted for this, but was acquitted in July 2018.

 In early 2020, he went from Turkey to Montenegro, then he left the Balkans to Morocco, and later to the United Arab Emirates.

 Whistle-blower

-In May 2021, he started a confession video series on YouTube.
+In May 2021, during the COVID-19 pandemic in Turkey, he started a confession video series on YouTube announcing one video each Sunday about the deep state in Turkey.
 He accused Tolga Ağar, son of former interior minister Mehmet Ağar, of raping and murdering Kazakh student Yeldana Kaharman.
 In addition, he alleged Mehmet Ağar's role in the killing of Kutlu Adalı, and alleged Ağar's involvement, along with former Prime Minister Binali Yıldırım's son Erkam, in an international drug trafficking scheme.
 He later accused SADAT, founded by retired Brigadier General and former presidential advisor Adnan Tanrıverdi, of being involved in the arms shipment to Al-Nusra Front during the Syrian Civil War.

 On December 12, 2021, 140journos released a documentary on YouTube featuring him and some prominent journalists and political figures like former Deputy Prime Minister Bülent Arınç of Turkey.
 The documentary touched on the impact of the deep state in Turkey on the political and judicial system and how Sedat Peker's involvement with the government scandals started.
+He also accuses the Minister of the interior, Süleyman Soylu, of having betrayed him after having protected him.